Teque5/blockzoo/README.md

-# 🧩 BlockZoo — Convolutional Block Benchmarking Framework
+# BlockZoo: Convolutional Block Benchmarking Framework

-> **Purpose:** Benchmark and profile convolutional building blocks in isolation, measuring how their **positional specialization** (early/mid/late) affects feature extraction capability, with FLOPs/params/memory/runtime recorded.
+Given the demise of benchmarks from paperswithcode and the ongoing need to evaluate convolutional building blocks, BlockZoo provides a standardized framework to benchmark and profile these blocks in isolation.
+By embedding blocks into a fixed scaffold architecture at different positions (early, mid, late), we can measure their specialization and performance across key metrics.

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-2.2+-ee4c2c.svg)](https://pytorch.org/)